wallacebrf/Synology-to-TrueNAS/README.md

 - go to `Data Protection --> Rsync Tasks --> Add` to set up the rsync task on TrueNAS.
   - Select the `rsync` user created earlier.
 Choose `module` under the `rsync mode` drop down
-  - For the `module name` enter the root share of the synology.
+  - For the `module name` enter the root share of the Synology.
 For example, if a share is `\\<Syno_nas_IP>\photos` then enter just `photos` for the module.
 This is case sensitive!
   - `Direction` set to `PULL`
-  - for `Path` set to the dataset / directory inside a dataset where the data copied from Synolgy will be placed
+  - for `Path` set to the dataset / directory inside a dataset where the data copied from Synology will be placed
   - Under `auxiliary parameters` enter: `-hv --dry-run --password-file=<path-to-your-file> --log-file=<path-to-your-log-file>` which for our example would be `-hv --dry-run --password-file=/mnt/volume1/web/logging/syno.pw --log-file=/mnt/volume1/web/logging/syno_sync.log`
   - Ensure `Recursive` is checked
   - Ensure `enabled` is checked